 Magnesium helps turn the food we eat into energy helps to make sure the parathyroid glands, which produce hormones that are important for bone health, work normally.
+More info is shown below the product listing.

 Magnesium is a mineral essential to almost all cells, and is used for over 300 chemical reactions in the body.
 Most magnesium is stored in the bones and organs, with one of its primary functions being to keep muscles and nerves healthy.
 It is naturally available in many types of food, yet despite this, magnesium deficiency is extremely common.